pepstock-org/Charba/readme.md

       * this is a **breaking change** because now the `HorizontalChart` class needs that dataset class instead of `BarDataset`.
     * remove `setType` method from `Dataset` class.
  * add `toCSSBackgroundProperty` methods for `Gradient` and `Pattern` into `Utilities` class in order to get the CSS property value of the canvas object.

+### Fixed Bugs

+ * [#43](https://github.com/pepstock-org/Charba/issues/43) change the implementation in order to manage whatever chart types, based on dataset or data index.

 ### Development